johnmartinsson/adaptive-change-point-detection/README.md

 # From Weak to Strong Sound Event Labels using Adaptive Change-Point Detection and Active Learning
+TODO: add primary method image
+TODO: remove or move unused scrips, currently you have to scroll for the README.

 A repository containing an annotaion framework for bioacoustics